ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 When analyzing differential expression, DESeq2 does the following three things:

 - **Normalization:** It calculates a scaling factor for each sample.
-It doesn't just divide by the total number of reads (which is what TPM or RPKM does); it uses a median-of-ratios method.
+It doesn't just divide by the total number of reads (which is what TPM or RPKM do); it uses a median-of-ratios method.
 This ensures that a single, massively over-expressed gene doesn't skew the normalization for every other gene in the sample.
 - **Dispersion estimation:** RNA-seq data is overdispersed, meaning the variance grows faster than the mean.
 DESeq2 uses a **Negative Binomial distribution** to model this biological noise, shrinking the dispersion estimates of individual genes toward a global trend to make the analysis more robust against outliers.
 - **Statistical testing:** It performs a statistical test (**Wald test**)to determine if the change in expression between the conditions is greater than what would be expected by random chance.

-It outputs a table containing:
+After performing the analysis, DESeq2 outputs a table containing:

 - **basemean:** The average expression across all samples.
 - **log2FoldChange (LFC):** The magnitude of the change (e.g., a value of 1 means a 2-fold increase; a value of -1 represents a 2-fold decrease).